 Talks

-Invited workshop, “TAPAS op tafel: anti-patronen blootleggen voor een transparante informatiehuishouding”, Werkconferentie Open Overheid, I-Partnerschap, The Hague, May, 2025
+Workshop, “TAPAS op tafel: anti-patronen blootleggen voor een transparante informatiehuishouding”, Werkconferentie Open Overheid, I-Partnerschap, The Hague, May, 2025